zdravkov/kendo-docs/api/dataviz/chart.md

 * "circle" - the marker shape is circle.
 * "square" - the marker shape is square.
 * "triangle" - the marker shape is triangle.
+* "cross" - the marker shape is cross.

 #### Example - set the category axis notes icon shape